Reviewed: 25th August 2017

 The new employer needs to be aware of all obligations and potential issues within the contracts that might cause problems at a later stage.
 They should receive information in writing from the old employer on all obligations and liabilities to be incurred on transfer of the contracts.

 Under TUPE regulations, redundancies made where the transfer is the sole or main reason, will be deemed unfair.
 Prior to making any staff redundant, employers must consider whether it’s for ‘economic, technical, or organisational’ (ETO) reasons.

 The laws surrounding redundancy after TUPE are generally complex, and restrictive for the owners of the new company.
 In cases where the old company has become insolvent and is being sold on quickly during a pre pack administration, however, the rules of TUPE are slightly different:

 New business owner

 Dealing with TUPE regulations is a complex process.
 Real Business Rescue provides the professional support needed when employment contracts are being transferred.
 We have extensive experience in this area, and offer a free same-day meeting to ensure that directors and employers understand the obligations involved.
-Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.